 Like many foundations affiliated with commercial corporate companies, Lowe’s Charitable and Educational Foundation does its grantmaking “in the communities we call home.”
 Fortunately for fundseekers, Lowe’s is ubiquitous across the US.
 Their store locator is a helpful tool for identifying an outlet in your area.

-On the bright side, the foundation also shares nine ideas to inspire your application: a reading garden, a vegetable garden, a physical fitness area, a school landscaping project, a school nature trail, a parent involvement center, a peer tutoring center, a playground, a rotating student art exhibit.
+Lowe’s Charitable and Education Foundation does not support student field trips, development of books and media projects, tickets to events, or continuing education for teachers and staff.
+However, the foundation does offer nine ideas to inspire grantseekers’ applications: a reading garden, a vegetable garden, a physical fitness area, a school landscaping project, a school nature trail, a parent involvement center, a peer tutoring center, a playground, a rotating student art exhibit.

 There are a few other Lowe’s K-12 funding opportunities worth noting, though some are location-specific.
-If your public or charter school operates in one of these eight school districts in California, North Carolina or Oklahoma.
+Lowe’s partners with the Jimmie Johnson Foundation for additional support of these eight school districts in California, North Carolina or Oklahoma.

 Lowe’s also gives special consideration to the Lake Norman area and the North Wilkesboro area of North Carolina, where the corporation houses its two biggest customer support centers.

 - Robert A. Niblock, Chairman and Chief Executive Officer